sromeroi/aspectrum/README.md

  o It can load .SNA, .SP and .Z80 snapshot files.

- o It can load .TAP files at "zero" speed (I've still not implemented the real-time loading routines), by using LOAD "" on the emulator.
+ o It can load .TAP and .TZX files at "zero" speed (I've still not implemented the real-time loading routines), by using LOAD "" on the emulator.
    It still does not load protected games nor games launched by non-standard loaders.
 LOAD "" is writen pressing J and ALT+P and ALT+P.